brodieG/r2c/README.md

 -->
 ![](https://github.com/brodieG/r2c/raw/initial/extra/time_glope_all-vs.png)

-`FastR` does better, but even after warm-up can't keep up with `r2c`.  `FastR` can do a lot more than `r2c`, but for this specific task `r2c` is better and does not carry the other significant compromises of `FastR`.

 ## Caveats - Of Course ...

 First is that `r2c` requires compilation.
-I have not included that step in timings under the view that the compilation time will be amortized over many calculations.
+I have not included that step in timings[^6] under the view that the compilation time will be amortized over many calculations.
 The facilities for this don't exist yet, but the plan is to to have `r2c` maintain a local library of pre-compiled user-defined functions.